AdelKanso/sfm/README.md

 $$
 \min_{\{R_i, t_i, X_j, K\}} \sum_{i,j} \| x_{ij} - \pi(K(R_i X_j + t_i)) \|^2
 $$
-In this implementation, the intrinsic matrix \( K \) is included in the optimization, allowing slight adjustments to focal length and principal point.
-This may improve accuracy for custom datasets with noisy calibration but could introduce inconsistencies for pre-calibrated datasets where \( K \) is assumed fixed.
-Future improvements could include an option to fix \( K \) for pre-calibrated datasets.
+In this implementation, the intrinsic matrix \( K \) is optionally optimized, which may improve results for custom datasets but could introduce inconsistencies for pre-calibrated datasets.

 ### Colorization
-3D points are colored by sampling RGB values from the 2D image points in the current image that correspond to the triangulated 3D points.
-These 2D points, obtained during triangulation, are used directly to sample pixel values from the current image, avoiding the need to re-project 3D points with `cv2.projectPoints`.
-Colors are sampled in BGR format (as loaded by OpenCV) and normalized for visualization in Open3D, though BGR-to-RGB conversion is not explicitly performed, which may affect color accuracy in visualizations.
-Colors are not averaged across multiple views, simplifying the process but potentially leading to inconsistencies under varying lighting conditions.
+3D points are colored by sampling BGR pixel values from the corresponding 2D image points in the current image (app_controller.py).
+Colors are converted to RGB for Open3D visualization but may appear incorrect due to potential BGR channel mismatches.

 ---